SSC CGL 2026 Notification Out for 12,256 posts: Check Application dates, eligibility criteria and syllabus

 SSC CGL Education Qualification

-The SSC CGL Notification states that a bachelor’s degree from a recognised university is the minimum educational qualification required for a candidate to appear for the exam.
+The official SSC CGL 2026 Notification states that a bachelor’s degree from a recognised university is the minimum educational qualification required for a candidate to appear for the exam.
 However, for different posts, the subject of the bachelor’s degree can be different, and some posts even require work experience.
 The detailed breakdown of the educational qualification requirements is given below:

 |